Haivision/srt/docs/API.md

 to lose an `SRT_EPOLL_IN` event if it fires while the socket is not in the epoll list.

+Event flags are of various categories: `IN`, `OUT` and `ERR` are events, which are level-triggered by default and become edge-triggered if combined with `SRT_EPOLL_ET` flag.
+The latter is only an edge-triggered flag, not an event.
+There's also an `SRT_EPOLL_UPDATE` flag, which is an edge-triggered only event, and it reports an event on the listener socket that handles socket group new connection for an already connected group - this is for internal use only and it's used in the internal code for socket groups.

 Once the subscriptions are made, you can call an SRT polling function (`srt_epoll_wait` or `srt_epoll_uwait`) that will block until an event is raised on any of the subscribed sockets.
 This function will exit as